Tips for Avoiding Caregiver Burnout

 - Eldercare Locator Visit www.eldercare.gov to search for community services by zip code, city or topic.
 Or call 800-677-1116 to speak with an Information Specialist.

 You can find your local Area Agency on Aging through the Eldercare Locator.
-Among other things, an Area Agency on Aging caseworker can visit you and your loved one and give you information about different sources for the help you need, how much this help might cost, and how you can get financial assistance.
+Among other things, an Area Agency on Aging caseworker can visit you and the older person and give you information about different sources for the help you need, how much this help might cost, and how you can get financial help.

 - Other community Resources Your local United Way and faith-based organizations can also help you find assistance.

-- Social workers Social workers, and specially trained social workers called “geriatric care managers,” at hospitals or home health agencies can help, too.
+- Social workers Social workers at hospitals, clinics, and home health agencies, as well as specially trained geriatric care managers, can help, too.
+The Aging Life Care Association can provide more information on geriatrics care managers.
 (Note: Insurance usually doesn’t cover the cost of geriatric care manager assistance.)

-Among other things, these groups and individuals can help you locate the following kinds of help:
+Among other things, these groups and individuals can help you find the following kinds of help:

-- Financial – assistance and advice on paying for the services your loved one needs; including assistance completing paper work.
+- Financial – assistance and advice on paying for the services the older adult needs, including assistance completing paper work.

-- Transportation – to take your loved one shopping or to and from medical appointments.
+- Transportation – to take the older adult shopping or to and from medical appointments.

 - Meals – including help preparing meals or having meals delivered.

-- Respite care services – which send trained helpers to your loved one’s home so you can take a break.
+- Respite care services – which send trained helpers to the older adult’s home so you can take a break.

-- Reliable “home helpers” – who can visit your loved one for an hour or two at a time to help with bathing, light housekeeping, cooking, and errands.
+- Reliable “home helpers” – who can visit the older person for an hour or two at a time to help with bathing, light housekeeping, cooking, and errands.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.